 The primary difference among the three approaches is in how the vetted enterprise information and the TNSP delegation/assignment information is passed to the OSP for attestation determination, audit and traceback purposes.
 These can be summarized as follows:

-Delegated Certificates:
+Originating Entity Certificates:

-For two of the sub-options – Delegated Certificates, and Enterprise Certificates,– the originating enterprise entity obtains an STI certificate that chains to the trusted root certificate of an approved STI-CA and for the Lemon-Twist sub-option, the STI certificate is obtained from one of the trusted STI-CAs.
-At call origination time, the originating enterprise entity asserts its authorization to use the calling TN by including a PASSporT, signed with the STI certificate credentials, in an Identity header field of the originating INVITE request sent to the OSP.
+For the Delegated Certificates option, the originating entity obtains an STI certificate that chains to the trusted root certificate of an approved STI-CA and for the Enterprise and Lemon-Twist sub-option, the STI certificate is obtained from one of the trusted STI-CAs.
+At call origination time, the originating entity asserts its authorization to use the calling TN by including a PASSporT, signed with the STI certificate credentials, in an Identity header field of the originating INVITE request sent to the OSP.
 On receiving the originating INVITE request, the originating SP performs SHAKEN authentication to assert the originating entity’s authorization to use the calling TN based on local policy (which may include verifying the contents of the received Identity header field).
 Audit and traceback functions use the origid claim of the originating SP’s SHAKEN PASSporT, and the certificate path of the signing certificate, to identity the originating entity.
-In the case of Lemon-Twist, an enterprise ID in the SPC token in the TNAuthList provides additional information on the identity of the enterprise originating entity. .
+In the case of Lemon-Twist, an Entity ID in the SPC token in the TNAuthList provides additional information on the identity of the originating entity. .

-The three sub-options differ in how the identity of the enterprise entity is vetted, and how the enterprise entity obtains STI certificates.
-For the Enterprise Certificate option, the authorization model is flat; the enterprise entity’s identity is vetted by the STI-PA.
-Once vetted, the enterprise entity receives authorization from the STI-PA to obtain STI certificates directly from the STI-CA. The Delegated Certificate and Lemon Twist authorization models are more hierarchical.
-For delegated certificates, the top of the hierarchy, the STI-PA vets the identity of the TNSP, and allows the TNSP to issue STI certificates to its customers.
-If there are additional layers in the chain of delegation of TNs to the enterprise entity (e.g., TNSP reseller enterprise entity) then identity vetting and authorization to issue STI certificates is relayed from each layer to the next lower layer.
+The three sub-options differ in how the identity of the originating entity is vetted, and how the originating entity obtains STI certificates.
+For the Enterprise Certificate and Lemon-Twist options, the authorization model is flat; the originating entity’s identity is vetted by the STI-PA.
+Once vetted, the originating entity receives authorization from the STI-PA to obtain STI certificates directly from the STI-CA. The Delegated Certificate model is more hierarchical.
+For delegated certificates, while the STI-PA vets the identity of the TNSP, an STI-CA delegates to the TNSP the authority to issue certificates directly to its customers.
+In the case, the TNSP hosts an issuing STI-CA. If there are additional layers in the chain of delegation of TNs to the enterprise entity (e.g., TNSP reseller enterprise entity) then identity vetting and authorization to issue STI certificates is relayed from each layer to the next lower layer.
 The authority to issue STI certificates at each layer is constrained by the TNs owned by that layer.
 In the case of Delegated Certificates, a CA delegated by one of the trusted STI-CAs in the ecosystem, issues certificates to the enterprise.
 The SP implicitly trusts the TN customer and no additional authorization mechanism is required for the TN customer to obtain a certificate.
 In the case of Lemon-Twist, the SP logically serves as the Trust Authority for authorizing the enterprises to obtain certificates from one of the Trusted STI-CAs.
 The SP (or another entity authorized by the SP) issues an SPC token to the TN customer.
 The SPC token contains a unique enterprise identifier.
 The authorization mechanism to obtain certificates is then the same as the Enterprise Certificate option – i.e., the same as base SHAKEN.